wyattscarpenter/guide-to-c/readme.txt

 You can remember this because if you use ">>", the file will contain two outputs (">"), the previous and the present.

-You can also "pipe" the output of one program into another, which fittingly uses the pipe character as punctuation:
+You can also "pipe" the output of one program into another as input, which fittingly uses the pipe character as punctuation:

 programyourerunning | anotherprogram